-The California State University, Fresno Unmanned Systems Research Team (CSUF USRT) research group is dedicated toward applied systems integration and the implementation of emerging applications of Unmanned Systems Research Team (USRT).
-The CSUF USRT has worked with the university, government, and industry partners to create undergraduate and graduate level research and classroom experiences at Fresno State, encompassing UAS (Unmanned Airel Systems), embedded sensor development, and flight testing.
+The Fresno State Unmanned Systems Research Team (USRT) research group is dedicated toward applied systems integration and the implementation of emerging applications of Unmanned Systems.
+Fresno State USRT has worked with university, government, and industry partners to create undergraduate and graduate level research and classroom experiences at Fresno State, encompassing UAS (Unmanned Airel Systems), embedded sensor development, and flight testing.

 The research group￼ is a multidisciplinary team comprised of Mechanical, Electrical and Computer, and Geomatics Engineering faculty, staff, and students that integrates engineering disciplines of mechanical systems, vibrations, geomatics, power, robotics and control, microcontrollers and embedded systems, communications, and optics.

 In years past, the team also worked closely with Edwards Air Force Base, providing on-site flight tests and a demonstration of a first generation UAS prototype using a laser-designator system that employed redundant inertial sensor packages for gimbal control and implemented several communication and data protocols, including telemetry information and real-time digital video to a ground station.

 The goals of USRT are to: